KEYNOTE B36 – Lung Cancer Clinical Trial

 Will the use of TTFields pose any risk to family members or other people?

+There is no exposure of TTFields to non-users, such as co-workers and family members.
 The use of the device will not interfere with household or standard personal electrical devices.
-There is no exposure of TTFields to non-users, such as co-workers and family members.

 How will the device affect my social life?

 You can use the device while maintaining most of your daily routines.
-The arrays will be concealed underneath your clothes.
+The arrays may be concealed underneath your clothes.
 The Device Support Specialist (DSS) will offer help and support related to appearance issues if you are using TTFields.
 For additional information, please see Living with TTFields.